Sri Lankan cucumber curry

 1 large, or 2-3 small Kirby cucumbers

 Peel the cucumbers.
-Remove the inner seeds and pith and discard them if they are hard.
-Cut the cucumbers into 4 quarters longitudinally.
+Remove the inner seeds and pith, if they are hard, and discard them.
+Cut the cucumbers into four quarters longitudinally.
 Cut each quarter into 1/2-inch pieces on the diagonal.
 Set aside.

-Individually toast the coconut, coriander seeds, and cumin seeds till light golden and aromatic.
+Individually toast the coconut, coriander, and cumin seeds until light golden and aromatic.
 Cool completely.
-Add to a small blender with the water and blend to a fine paste.
+Add the coconut, coriander, and cumin seeds to a small blender with the water and blend to a fine paste.
 You may need to blend for a bit to get a smooth paste.
 Set aside.

-Heat a pot on a flame and add all the ingredients including the paset except for the cucumber, to it.
-Bring to a boil and simmer for 15 minutes till the curry has thickened.
-You are looking for the consistency of light cream.
+Heat a pot on a flame and add all the ingredients, including the paste, except the cucumber.
+Bring to a boil and simmer for 15 minutes until the curry has thickened.
+You want it to be the consistency of light cream.

-Add the cucumber and continue to cook for 1 minute and turn off the heat.
-You want the cucumbers to get just blanched, they should still retain a firm crispness.
-Do not make them mushy, please.
-Taste for salt.
+Add the cucumber and continue to cook for 1 minute, then turn off the heat.
+You want the cucumbers to be just blanched; they should still retain a firm crispness.
+Do not make them mushy, please—taste for salt.

 Serve immediately as a side with rice.